FedjaW/gogogo/README.md

 Today's date is `March 17th, 2024`.
 You find yourself at home on a serene Sunday, engrossed in programming with `Go`.
 Following an engaging course spanning approximately 8 hours.
 Despite the weather forecast predicting otherwise, the sun graces the day with its warm presence.

-According to wetter.com:\
+According to wetter.com:

 Wetter\
-Sonntag, 14:00\
+Sonntag, 14:00 Uhr\
 Stark bewölkt